SpaceK33z/plex2netflix/README.md

 I made this tool because I someday want to make the jump to Netflix, but I want to know beforehand how much of my media is available there.

+It works by using the Plex Web API to get a list of all media from given library section.
+It then compares each title and release year to the [Netflix Roulette API](http://netflixroulette.net/api/).

 To install, you need to have [Node.js](https://nodejs.org) installed.
 Install the tool with the node package manager:

 ```